Dayon Sambou

-Dayon Sambou is a professional rugby league footballer who plays as a for Wigan Warriors in the Super League.
+Dayon Sambou is a professional rugby league footballer who plays as a for the Halifax Panthers in the RFL Championship, on a one-week loan from the Wigan Warriors in the Super League.

 He previously played for St Helens.

+Background

 Sambou played his junior rugby league for the Woolston Rovers and Rylands Sharks.

 Club career

 St Helens

 Sambou played for St Helens academy team before being sent out on loan to North Wales in League One.
 Sambou made his club debut for St Helens against Warrington in round 5 of the 2025 Super League season scoring a try as Saints lost 14-12.
 Sambou was also sent out on loan to RFL Championship side Halifax.

 Wigan Warriors

 On 21 September 2025, Sambou signed a contract to join arch-rivals Wigan ahead of the 2026 season.

+He made his 1st team debut on 13 March 2026, scoring a try, in the 30-6 win over Bradford Bulls in the Challenge Cup.